A UK DMR+ MASTER.

 Regional / Special.

-Reflectors are “Rooms” that have been mapped to a talkgroup.
+Reflectors are “Rooms” and are sometimes mapped to specific Talkgroups.
 These are shared worlwide accross the bMaster+ IPSC2 network.
 Please use TG 9 for reflector use.